 Value protected annuity (Value protection)

 Value protection is another death benefit you can add when buying an annuity.
-Occasionally known as a value protected annuity, adding this option allows you to protect all or part of the pension fund used to purchase your annuity.
+Occasionally known as a value protected annuity, adding this option allows you to protect all or part of the pension fund used to buy your annuity.
 If you die without having received the selected protected proportion of your original annuity purchase price (via total payments before tax), value protection allows a lump sum to be payable to your named beneficiaries or estate.

 For example, if you paid £100,000 for your single life annuity and selected 50% value protection (£50,000).
 If the total of the income payments you have received was £40,000 at the time of your passing, your chosen beneficiary or estate will receive £10,000 as a lump sum.